 Camp Lejeune Water Contamination Lawsuit

-Veterans, family members and others who were stationed, lived, or worked at Marine Corps Base Camp Lejeune between 1953 and 1987 may have been exposed to water contaminated with toxic chemicals.
+Servicemen and women, their family members, and other people who were stationed or worked at Camp Lejeune between August 1953 and December 1987 may have been exposed to contaminated water.
+For 35 years, countless veterans, guardsmen, reservists, and their relatives drank and bathed in water that was laced with highly toxic cancer-causing chemicals.

 - Bladder cancer